siddhesh/fortify-metrics/README.md

 This is different from [OpenOSC](https://github.com/cisco/OpenOSC), which aims to be more precise at compile time *and* add instrumentation for enhanced diagnostics.
 This project aims to do none of that and as a result, can be deployed pretty much anywhere and just pointed at a path or a DSO.
+Further, OpenOSC assumes constant object sizes, which makes it unsuitable for `_FORTIFY_SOURCE=3`.

 ```
 usage: fortify-metrics.py [-h] [-v] [-l] path [path ...]